-The UC Hopland Research & Extension Center is a multi-disciplinary research and education facility in California’s north coast region.
+The Hopland Research and Extension Center (HREC) is the University of California's principal field research facility for agriculture and natural resources in the North Coast region.
+A diversity of soils, plant and animal communities, and elevations makes HREC representative of many parts of the Coast Range in northwestern California.
 Celebrating their 60thanniversary during 2011, HREC stewards more than 5,300 acres of oak woodland, grassland, chaparral, and riparian environments.
 The HREC mission is through science to find better ways to manage our natural resources and conduct sustainable agricultural practices, for the benefit of California’s citizens.
 Field experiments and demonstrations conducted since 1951 have led to more than 1,400 publications in animal science, entomology, plant ecology, public health, watershed management, and wildlife biology.

 Course Instructor: Jennifer Riddell, PhD is a plant biologist focusing on biological monitoring of environmental health, including air quality and forest health; land use management support; and agro-ecology.
 Her background also includes policy for conservation and environmental sustainability.